drilus/Record-Keeper/README.md

 This application has "**dynamic**" headers / columns.
 The user is able to define the type of data to be tracked.
 This is done by the user entering a comma separated list of columns.
 The data for the columns is stored in JSON on the backend.
 The user doesn't need to know JSON.
 They simply enter their information on a dynamic form that builds JSON in javascript.

 Example:
-The user creates a category and names it Restaurants.
-For each record they want to record:
+The user creates a category and names it Restaurants and lists names for each column:

 * Name
 * Cost